Leadership and Management

 For More Information on James G. Rickards click here...

 At MIT he was involved in environmental studies, financial risk analysis, and weapons of mass destruction policies.
+Dr. Siljeholm worked as a visiting scholar with the MIT Security Studies Program as well as the MIT Program in Science, Technology and Society.

 In industry, Dr. Siljeholm worked for Exxon Norway in the downstream and refining areas, primarily on environmental subjects.
 He also served as a special advisor to SINTEF, the Norwegian research organization specializing in oil development.